 The fundamental complementarity between life and death was a central component of the cosmology of many Andean societies, shaping ideologies and influencing social organizations.
 In states and empires of the first millennium, the power of rulers in the world of the living originated from the ancestors populating the world of the dead.
 Other opposing ideas, such as male and female, left and right, night and day, sun and moon, or mountain peaks and valleys, also defined religious beliefs and practices.

-Finally, in the Inka empire (14701532) and in later times, artists always produced wooden beakers (keros) in pairs.
+Finally, in the Inca empire (1438–1532) and in later times, artists always produced wooden beakers (keros) in pairs.
 Keros were kept and used in pairs to drink chicha, the sacred corn beer (1994.35.15,.16).
-Pairs of identical “brother keros” symbolized the dual organization of the Inka sociopolitical system in which each hierarchical level included two complementary moieties.
+Pairs of identical “brother keros” symbolized the dual organization of the Inca sociopolitical system in which each hierarchical level included two complementary moieties.
 Subtly or clearly expressed in art, opposite doubles and mirror images reflect the ancient heritage of symbolic dualism in the ideologies, world visions, and social structures of Andean people.